XavierThu/MapReduce/README.md

 The "preprocess.py" code is used for data preprocessing, including tasks like removing stop words and performing lemmatization.

 The "Non-MapReduce.py" is a Python code that performs a similar word frequency count using a non-MapReduce algorithm.
-The results of this Python code are saved in the "python_results" folder.

 The "analysis.py" file is used to analyze word frequencies and generate a word cloud based on those frequencies.